sehlen-bsi/botan-docs/docs/cryptodoc/src/10_tpm.rst

 Botan provides a helper to use asymmetric key material hosted by a TPM.
 Once initialized, such keys can be used in the same way as any other key in Botan.
+There are independent wrappers for TPM 1.2 and TPM 2.0.
+The TPM 1.2 wrapper is deprecated and will be removed in a future release.
+This chapter only covers the TPM 2.0 wrapper and specifies the calls made to the ESAPI by Botan.

-This wrapper relies on `the TPM2-TSS library
+The TPM 2.0 support in Botan relies on `the TPM2-TSS library
 <https://github.com/tpm2-software/tpm2-tss>` as specified by the Trusted
 Computing Group.
 More specifically, it uses the Enhanced System API (ESAPI) of the TPM2-TSS library.

-There are independent wrappers for TPM 1.2 and TPM 2.0.
-The TPM 1.2 wrapper is deprecated and will be removed in a future release.
-This chapter only covers the TPM 2.0 wrapper.

 Currently, this TPM wrapper is limited to basic functionality.
 Particularly, it does not support: